ray-project/ray/doc/source/ray-air/check-ingest.rst

 **Preprocessing**: Next, if a preprocessor is defined, AIR will ``fit`` the preprocessor (e.g., for stateful preprocessors) on the
 ``"train"`` dataset, and then ``transform`` all given datasets with the fitted preprocessor.
-This is done by calling ``prep.fit_transform()`` on the train dataset passed to the Trainer, followed by ``prep.fit()`` on remaining datasets.
+This is done by calling ``prep.fit_transform()`` on the train dataset passed to the Trainer, followed by ``prep.transform()`` on remaining datasets.
 Preprocessors use Dataset APIs to execute preprocessing in a parallelized way across the cluster.
 Both read and preprocessing stages use Ray tasks under the hood.

 **Training**: Finally, AIR passes a reference to the preprocessed dataset to Train workers (Ray actors) launched by the Trainer.
 Each worker then